Blog

 6. IT.
 It can take another 2-3 years (or more) before both entities are fully independent of each other.
 This is normally driven by the high level of IT impact any separation at a Telco has.
 Depending on how the perimeter splits have been decided, one of the entities may need to implement its own new E-commerce system, Ordering, Billing & CRM system (BSS), Operational Support system (OSS) and/or ERP system (for its supporting Finance-, HR- & Procurement processes).
 It will be clear, that this IT roadmap and its required Capex and Opex, needs to be approved from both sides, to prevent that TSAs are needed forever.

-This blog is written by Nico Eskes, one of our Associates.
+This blog is written by Nico Eskes, one of our former associates.

 Bespreken hoe we uw groeistrategie laten werken?